Students with Autism

 The Sheila and Milton Fine Classrooms for Students with Autism

 These ten classrooms represent best practices in the field of autism education.
 Each accommodates six students and three staff members, plus specialty subject teachers, therapists, dieticians and in-house consultants.
 Many members of our education team are trained in Applied Behavioral Analysis (ABA), a scientific approach that focuses on improving socially significant behavior and quality of life.
-Eight of ten of our autism support classrooms participate in the Verbal Behavior Project, sponsored by the Pennsylvania (PA) Department of Education.
+Eight of ten of our autism support classrooms participate in the Verbal Behavior Project, sponsored by the Pennsylvania Department of Education.
 The Verbal Behavior Program is nationally recognized for its comprehensive focus on communication development and behavior.
-A number of our verbal behavior classrooms that have earned PA Model Project sites.
+A number of our verbal behavior classrooms have earned PA Model Project sites.
 The classrooms themselves are designed especially for our students, with sound-reducing materials and non-fluorescent lighting to reduce distractions and enhance learning.
 There’s even a sensory room that encourages relaxation while promoting intellectual activity.

 Autism Day School (335 KB)